Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 The connexion of all this to the persistence of individualism and separationism (<a href="#sec:individualsim">defined above</a>) will hopefully begin to clarify at the end of this section (you may have already seen the hallmarks of separationism in the analytic method).

-Continuing for now with the history of medicine, in the Early Modern era before the Scientific Revolution, the animation of living things including humans was understood to stem from interactions between the body and the "vital principle" &ndash; a mysterious energy which, though not identical with previous interpretations of the soul, nevertheless possessed many of the same characteristics.
+But continuing for the moment with the history of medicine, in the Early Modern era before the Scientific Revolution, the animation of living things including humans was understood to stem from interactions between the body and the "vital principle" &ndash; a mysterious energy which, though not identical with previous interpretations of the soul, nevertheless possessed many of the same characteristics.

-The analytic-redictionist paradigm that came to challenge this theory was "mechanistic" physiology, which sought to translate the workings of the body into the language of machines: the heart became a pump, limbs were viewed as levers, etc. It was thought that such language would yield insights not only into the function of our bodily systems, but also into therapies for malfunctioning components.
+The analytic-redictionist paradigm that came to challenge this theory was "mechanistic" physiology, which sought to translate the workings of the body into the language of machines: the heart became a pump, limbs were viewed as levers, etc. It was thought that such language would yield insights not only into the function of our bodily systems, but also into therapies for its malfunctioning components.

 <div class="expanding_section">
     <a href="#hide_vitalism" class="hide" id="hide_vitalism">+</a>